You’ve seen them! The elephant ear plant – colocasia with its spectacular growth, and huge leaves add a tropical feel to any landscape.

 Colocasia antiquorum, an ornamental species with very large leaves has variations displaying margins and veinings of purple, sometimes called the “black elephant ears“, “black magic taro” or “black taro”.

-Elephant ear and coco yam are used for giant elephant ears or plants under the same family such as Xanthosoma sagitifolium and white caladium.
-This is probably the elephants ear formerly known and sometimes still known as Caladium esculentum in the plant list.
+Elephant ear and coco yam are called giant elephant ears or plants under the same family such as Xanthosoma sagitifolium and white caladium.
+This is probably the elephant ears formerly known and sometimes still known as Caladium esculenta in the plant list.

 Colocasia plants are very robust growers and drink a lot of water, it is a thirsty plant.
 Never allow the plant to dry out.